 Communications / Relationships

-- Collecting examples of digital media creations completed using DMC technologies for promotional purposes
+- Collecting examples of digital media creations completed using technologies for promotional purposes

 - Informing Manager of emergencies and new developments in a timely manner

 - Ability to work independently and as part of a team